skoodath/coding_challenges/arrayduplicate.md

 ### Solution

-1. Create a new set from the array which removes duplicates.
-2. Compare the length of the array to the size of the set.
-   - If the comparison returns true, it means there were no duplicates since the nothing was removed from the array while creating the set.
-   - If it returns false, it means, there were duplicate values which were removed while creating the set.

 ```JavaScript
 const arrayDuplicate = (arr) => {
   let unique = new Set(arr);
   return arr.length === unique.size;
 };
 ```

+> Explanation

+1. Create a new set from the array which removes duplicates.
+2. Compare the length of the array to the size of the set.
+   - If the comparison returns true, it means there were no duplicates since nothing was removed from the array while creating the set.
+   - If it returns false, it means, there were duplicate values which were removed while creating the set.

 ---